mynlp/jigg/README.md

 $ java -cp "*" jigg.pipeline.Pipeline -annotators "corenlp[tokenize,ssplit],berkeleyparser,corenlp[lemma,ner,dcoref]"
 ```

 This command replaces the parser component in a CoreNLP pipeline with Berkeley parser.
 Jigg alleviates to include a NLP tool into a pipeline.
-In future Jigg will support many existing NLP tools, and the goal is to provide a platform on which a user can freely connect the tools to construct several NLP pipelines.
+As such, the goal of Jigg is to provide a platform on which a user can freely connect the tools to construct several NLP pipelines.

 ### Programmatic usage